implementing secure boot on arch linux

 Conclusion#

-My final advice is to encrypt your root partition with LUKS to keep your data safe.
+My final advice is to encrypt your root partition with LUKS to keep your data

 Enjoy your secured boot process! 🔒